 Lots of people ask for Sonos outdoor speakers.
 Sonos doesn't make one.
 But that shouldn't stop you from adding an outdoor zone to your Sonos network.

 Choose a pair of regular outdoor speakers made by another manufacturer.
 Run speaker wire from them to a CONNECT:AMP located inside your home.

 If you decide to run indoor and outdoor speakers with a multi-zone home theater receiver, the Sonos CONNECT lets that component play content from your Sonos network, as well.

 Patio and garden speakers

-If you want to listen in an area that’s farther from your house, look for speakers designed to sit on the ground or be mounted on poles or stakes.
-These speakers are ideal for gardens, patios, and pools.
-They’re weatherproof for permanent outdoor installation without any cover or protection.
-And they’re a better option than simply blasting music from your house out into the yard — your neighbors probably wouldn’t appreciate that.
+If you want to listen in an area that’s farther from your house, look for speakers designed to sit on the ground or mount on in-ground stakes.

 Some of these speakers are even designed to blend into their outdoor surroundings (like these "rock" speakers).
 Others are compact and rounded, so they don’t take visitors’ eyes away from your beautiful landscaping.